StegarescuAnaMaria/Java_Indexer_and_Searcher/README.md

 -"preprocessed_documents": an initially empty folder where the preprocessed documents will be saved into (after transforming into lowercase, diacritics elimination, tokenization, stop words elimination and stemming)

 # Classes:
--LuceneConstants: a class file with static variables for Indexer and Searcher
+-LuceneConstants: a class file with static variables for Indexer and Searcher.

 -FileLoader: includes the "load" method, which uses the tika module for loading the documents' and return them as strings.